temporalio/documentation/docs/typescript/testing.md

 ### Heartbeats and cancellation

-`MockActivityEnvironment` is an [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) which emits a `heartbeat` event which you can use to listen on heartbeats emitted by the Activity.
+`MockActivityEnvironment` is an [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) that emits a `heartbeat` event which you can use to listen for heartbeats emitted by the Activity.

 It also exposes a `cancel` method which cancels the Activity Context.